rhubarb raspberry rye crumble

 preparation

-1. Preheat oven to 190C/375 F. Grease a 13 x 6 – inch baking dish with butter.
+1. Preheat oven to 190C/375 F. Grease a 13 x 6-inch baking dish with butter.

-to make the topping
+prepare the topping

-to make the filling
+prepare the filling

 rhubarb filling

-5. Tip the fruit into the prepared baking dish, including any collected juices.
+1. Tip the fruit into the prepared baking dish, including any collected juices.

-7. Place the dish on the prepared baking sheet and bake until the juices are gurgling with large bubbles and the topping is golden brown, 50 minutes or thereabouts.
+3. Place the dish on the prepared baking sheet and bake until the juices are gurgling with large bubbles and the topping is golden brown, 50 minutes or thereabouts.

 rhubarb